If you invest in one thing to improve your business this year, make it web design.

 You’ve got just 50 milliseconds to make an impression.
 Yes, you read that correctly.
 50 milliseconds is how long it takes for a person to form an opinion about your website.
-If they don’t like what they see, there is a lot of choice out there and they are likely to move swiftly on.
+If they don’t like what they see, there is a lot of choices out there and they are likely to move swiftly on.

-If they do like what they see, you’ve then got a whopping 15 seconds to deepen their appreciation, otherwise you’ll lose them.
+If they do like what they see, you’ve then got a whopping 15 seconds to deepen their appreciation, otherwise, you’ll lose them.

 You need to make those precious few seconds count.
 By having a business website that gives a positive impact immediately, you are going to be capturing more eyes for longer amounts of time.
 The longer a user lingers, the more likely they are to buy.